Let’s talk about why Drinking wine should be fun and not so serious!

 Now would be a good time to sign up for weekly fun wine ideas.
 Get a free wine guide too!

-No matter how much I have learned, I always come back to the basics of yuck or yum, and what is it worth to me.
+No matter how much I have learned, I always come back to the basics of:

 On a more mature level, it is: Do I like it or do I not?
 What is it worth to me?